 Jon Rodney is CIPC's Communications Manager, based in Oakland.
 Jon uses his passion for language to lift up the voices of immigrant communities in the media.
 During his tenure, he has developed communications strategies which have secured hundreds of pro-immigrant news hits.
 He's also provided training and support to many grassroots groups.
 Jon previously managed communications and development at the East Bay Alliance for a Sustainable Economy.
 Jon is a graduate of UC Berkeley in Spanish Language and Literature, and speaks both Spanish and modern standard Arabic.

-Gina Da Silva is CIPC's Program Coordinator based in Sacramento.
+Gina Da Silva is CIPC's Program Coordinator based in Oakland.
 Before coming to CIPC, Gina she spent several years in the Republic of Panama as the manager of a hotel.
 Prior to this she worked with the Women of Color Resource Center in Oakland as the Peace & Solidarity Intern.
 Gina is a graduate of the University of San Francisco in Politics and International Studies, with a focus on Latin American Studies and Peace and Conflict Studies.

 Carolina Gamero is CIPC's Communications Associate based in Los Angeles.
 Her commitment to serving immigrant communities stems from working as a Communications Associate at East LA Community Corporation, where she raised awareness of the need for affordable housing and economic development in predominantly low-income Latino neighborhoods in Los Angeles, and assisted with grant proposals aiming to improve neighborhood health by increasing points of access to fresh food.
 Carolina was a member 2011 and 2012 Youth Advisory Committee for National Council of La Raza and holds a B.A. in Sociology from the University of California, San Diego.